RasmusBruhn/termite-dmg/README.md

 it inherits the syntax of its wrapped type as it will just load the wrapped type and then check its constraints afterwards.

-# Code Generation
+## Code Generation

 The second part of the Termite crate is generating the code.
-For now it only supports c++ with the cpp module.
-From here there are functions to generate header files and (de)serialization.
+For now it only supports c++ with the cpp module and JSON schema with the schema module.

-To generate the c++ code for the data model, use the .get_header and .get_source methods on the model to generate the strings of the .h and the corresponding .cpp file.
+To generate the c++ code for the data model, use the .get_header and .get_source methods on the model to generate the strings of the .h and the corresponding .cpp files.

 To generate the termite.hpp file use the get_termite_dependency function and save it as "termite.hpp" on the compiler path.